octobercms/docs/plugin-mail.md

     // Send to multiple addresses
     Mail::sendTo(['admin@domain.tld' => 'Admin Person'], 'acme.blog::mail.message', $params);

-The first argument is used for the recipients can take different value types:
+The first argument in `sendTo()` is used for the recipients can take different value types:

 Type  | Description
 ------------- | -------------